 Not all land border crossings into Laos are open to foreigners and you may need to get a Laos visa before you arrive to cross the border.

 There are two airports in Bangkok.
 Suvarnabhumi International Airport is the city’s main international airport.
-Don Muang Airport is the former Bangkok international airport, which now handles mainly domestic flights.
+Don Muang Airport is the former Bangkok international airport, which now handles mainly domestic and regional flights.

 There have been a number of train derailments in Thailand.
 Some have resulted in deaths and injuries.